alejandroastudillo/urdf2modelcasadi/README.md

-# Rigid body dynamics from URDF into CasADi
+# INTERFACE - Rigid body dynamics from URDF into CasADi

 ### Build from Source
 * Clone this repository.